Like their poodle parent, Pudelpointers love to swim in pools!

 Taking the best possible care of this pet starts with learning as much about its health issues, diet, exercise needs, and more.
 Whether a family gets a puppy from a breeder or an adult Pudelpointer from a rescue organization, knowing all about this dog benefits everyone!

 Pudelpointer puppies and adult dogs need different types of nutrients to maintain good health.
 Check out some dietary considerations for both puppies and adults.
+Also, remember that dogs who bloat need their owners to closely monitor portion sizes and avoid timing meals too close to exercise.

 Pudelpointer puppy food: Lean protein in this puppy’s diet supplies it with amino acids that support the healthy growth of bones, muscles, skin, and nails.
 Protein can help a puppy to start out with strong bones and possibly defend against the development of hip dysplasia.
 Fat gives it the energy to run and play.
 Vitamin A supports healthy eyes and a strong immune system.
 Vitamin C and E are antioxidants.
 Calcium contributes to a puppy’s strong teeth and bones.